Special Needs Planning in Austin, Texas

 Also, make sure the people you've given legal authority to know they are going to be called on if something happens to you and make sure they know just what they should do in that situation (i.e. call your attorney).

-Step Three: Consider Adult Guardianship and Alternatives at age 18
+Step Two: Consider Adult Guardianship and Alternatives at age 18

 When your child reaches age 18, you will no longer be entitled to make decisions about your child's finances or personal care unless you petition a judge to become your child's legal guardian.
 Although your child might not be capable of making decisions about their wellbeing at age 18, the law presumes that your child is capable.